Howard Porter (artist): Biography

 Porter worked as a penciller and his first major run on a title came with DC Comics' The Ray (vol. 2) (1994–1995), where he worked with writer Christopher Priest.
 Shortly afterward, Porter worked on DC's summer 1995 crossover event Underworld Unleashed, with writer Mark Waid, followed by the Justice League of America relaunch, JLA (1997–2000), with writer Grant Morrison and inker John Dell.

 Porter temporarily left comics to work in banking, doing graphic design work for Credit Suisse First Boston.
 He left that job in 2003 to open an artists' studio with comics artist Ron Garney.
 Porter returned to comics that year with a six-issue run of Marvel Comics' Fantastic Four, reuniting with writer Waid.

 In July 2004, Porter signed a two-year exclusive contract with DC, and began as regular penciller of The Flash, with writer Geoff Johns and inker John Livesay.

 In 2006, DC announced Porter would pencil the limited series The Trials of Shazam!, collaborating with writer Judd Winick.
-Unfortunately he was unable to finish the series because he severely injured his hand (severed a nerve and almost the entire tendon in his thumb) and had to take time out from comics for recovery.
-Unable to draw, he worked as a school bus driver until his return in late 2008, when he drew DC Universe: Decisions #2.
+Porter was unable to finish the series because he severely injured his hand after cutting it on glass (severing a nerve and almost the entire tendon in his thumb) and had to take time off to recover.
+Unable to draw, Porter worked as a school bus driver until his return in late 2008, when he drew DC Universe: Decisions #2.
 He became the regular penciller on Titans and then was the first artist for the Doc Savage series.
 He also drew an issue of The Brave and the Bold featuring a team-up between Static and Black Lightning.
 He then became the regular penciler on DC Comics' Magog for the series' first ten issues, before being replaced by Scott Kolins.

-As of 2016, Howard Porter is still drawing for DC Comics, with recent works including Superman Beyond, Justice League 3000, Superman and Scooby-Doo.
+As of 2016, Howard Porter is still drawing for DC Comics, with his works including Superman Beyond, Justice League 3000, Superman and Scooby-Doo.

 In September 2014, Porter was the artist put forward by DC to create the poster and key art for the UFC 181 MMA fight event.
-Porter - a huge fan of the UFC - created art featuring the main four fighters on the UFC 181 card as superheroes.
+Porter - a fan of the UFC - created art featuring the main four fighters on the UFC 181 card as superheroes.